 To see why this is a big deal, see what happens in a behavior-driven sprint:

 - Feature files begin at grooming.
 As the team prepares user stories in the backlog, acceptance criteria are written in Gherkin.
 Since Gherkin is easy to read, even non-technical people (namely product owners) can contribute when The Three Amigos meet.
+Techniques like Example Mapping can make this collaboration easy and efficient.

 - During planning, all stakeholders get a good understanding of how a feature should behave.
 Better conversations can happen.
 Clarifications can be written directly into feature files.